 - UTF-8, the standard method for transforming UCS-4 or UCS-2 data into a sequence of 8-bit bytes and ensuring interchange transparency for characters from the ASCII character set (code positions 0 through 127). - UTF-7, the standard interchange format for environments that strip the eighth bit from each byte. - UTF-16, a transformation format that allows systems that can process only 16-bit units (specified by UCS-2 encoding) to support the extended character definition space that is included in UCS-4.
-In DIGITAL UNIX, the UCS-2 encoding is the same as UTF-16.
+In Compaq Tru64 UNIX, the UCS-2 encoding is the same as UTF-16.

-The current version of the DIGITAL UNIX operating system supports UTF-8 and UTF-16 but not UTF-7.
-UTF-8 can be used in codeset conversion and in the UTF-8 locales.
+The current version of the Compaq Tru64 UNIX operating system supports UTF-8.
+UTF-8 can be used in codeset conversion and in locales.
 For information about codeset conversion, see Section 2.7.
 For information about locale variants, see Chapter 3, Locales.